-Asian shares gain, Shanghai up 2.4%, on Fed rate cut talk
+World shares gain on Fed reassurance, hopes for trade truce

 The reaction to the Fed’s midafternoon statement was more pronounced in the bond market, where the yield on the 10-year Treasury note slid to 2.03%, its lowest level since November 2016.
 The move signals that bond traders see an increased likelihood that the Fed will lower rates.
 Investors are betting on at least one interest rate cut this year, possibly as early as July.

-U.S. stock indexes spent much of the day wavering between small gains and losses as investors waited for the Fed to deliver its update on interest rates following a two-day meeting of policymakers.

 The 10-year Treasury yield has been declining steadily since hitting a high of 3.23% last November.
-It fell to 1.98% Thursday, down from 2.06% late Tuesday.
+It was at 2.00% Thursday, down from 2.03% late Wednesday.